Mata Sahib Devan – Mother of the Sikhs

 She lived at a time when India was plagued by foreign invaders, attempting to conquer her territories and force their faith on the Indian people.

-Mata Sahib Kaur’s husband, Guru Gobind Singh, had taken up the sword against the invaders and was determined to protect the religious freedom and sovereignty of His countrymen.
+Mata Sahib Kaur’s husband, Guru Gobind Singh, had taken up the sword against the invaders and was determined to protect the religious freedom and sovereignty of the people of his country.

 On March 30, 1699, Guru Gobind Rai called a gathering of His followers in Anandpur Sahib to establish the Sikh way of life as we understand and follow it today.